 Squaw Kids Adventure Camp

 If you are looking for a camp experience while visiting Tahoe (and a kid-free day for yourself), check out the Squaw Kids Adventure Camp.
 Kids will swim, ride the tram, hike, bike, study navigation, engineer, cook, do yoga and many other fun activities.
 It’s offered Friday-Monday from 9 a.m.-3 p.m. for kids between the ages of 5-13.
-The cost is $146/child, per day and includes a tram ticket and lunch!
-Save $20 when you book two days in advance.
+The cost is $150/child, per day and includes a tram ticket and lunch!
+Save $20 when you book two days in advance and $200 if you book five sessions.

 The slopes are to winter what the lake is to summer.
 Calm, clear waters make for an unforgettable kayaking or stand up paddle board trip, and the folks at the Tahoe Adventure Company can set you up with everything you need.
 There are options for hourly rentals or guided tours from their launch point on the North Shore, and their skilled staff are there to assist with any skill or age level—they've suited up toddlers for rides on both kayaks and paddle boards!